Heath123/GeyserPlus/README.md

 ## What is GeyserPlus?

 A fork of Geyser that improves movement checking, fixing many bugs with anticheat and "lag back".
+It isn't currently ready ready for usage, but it should be soon.

 ## Why fork Geyser?